airbreather/YALSM/README.md

 Yet Another Leather Smelting Mod for Minecraft.

 Adds a simple recipe to allow smelting Rotten Flesh to Leather.
-It's been done before, I just haven't seen it for 1.6.4.
+It's been done before, but never updated enough for me.

-Tested with Minecraft Forge version 9.11.1.953.
+Tested with Minecraft Forge version 10.12.0.971.

 Idea from EpicBlargh's "Rotten Flesh to Leather" mod: http://www.minecraftforum.net/topic/1487712-151162-rotten-flesh-to-leather-hardcore-version-is-up-to-date